humblec/dockit/README.md

 * This binary can be used to pull docker images.
 * This binary can build containers based on dockerfile.
 * This binary can start containers based on provided image.
-* This binary can be used to deploy gluster trusted pool on containers.
+* This binary can be used to install any number of containers running with specified version of glusterfs binary and also to deploy gluster trusted pool on containers.

 #### PREPARE YOUR SETUP:

 * Make sure "selinux" is turned off in the system where you run containers!!
 * Install python-setuptools package or make sure you have 'setuptools' module available in your python path.
-* If you are running in RHEL6 systems , please subscribe to EPEL channels as mentioned here (https://docs.docker.com/installation/rhel/)to make docker packages available.Also start docker process manually.
+* If you are running in RHEL6 systems , please subscribe to EPEL channels as mentioned here (https://docs.docker.com/installation/rhel/)to make docker packages available.
 * Base/official image 'pulling' (ex: ubuntu official image) is disabled for this version.
 How-ever if you have specified base image in docker file, it should work..
 * The image which you use for gluster deployment should have "ssh" deamon running in it with ssh password 'redhat'.
  An example image can be found @https://index.docker.io/u/humble/fed20-gluster/